-The best foods are the whole ones however, which is what I teach: whole foods nutrition.
+The best foods are the real ones, the whole ones however, which is what I teach: whole foods nutrition.
 This means eating foods that do not have a label, they are just natural in themselves.
 A fresh apple chopped onto cooked oatmeal for instance, compared to a packaged apple-flavored granola bar.

 The trick is understanding labels, and when to put the food "product" back on the shelf.

 Grocery shopping shouldn't be so difficult, should it?

 It should be easy, simple and without worry, right?
 But it isn't.
 It should be intuitive, right?

 Even when your adorable pet could be super distracting - reading labels is a key to eating healthier food.

 I'm going to talk about 2 things you NEVER want to see in your food, and listed on the food label.
 One of them is easier to spot than the other.
 Making this switch is a huge step to eliminating many packaged foods, which gives you the freedom to choose from more whole foods.